-The temporary changes to the Award Requirements are designed to avoid interruption to Award progress during the COVID-19 pandemic, as well as protecting each participant's experience and - as far as possible - maintaining the educational outcomes intended for each section of the Award.
+The temporary changes to the Award Requirements are designed to avoid interruption to Award during the COVID-19 pandemic, as well as protecting each participant's experience and - as far as possible - maintaining the educational outcomes intended for each section of the Award.

 They are specific and temporary.
-Unless stated otherwise, they are valid from o1 May 2020 - 31 July 2021.
+Unless stated otherwise, they are valid from 01 May 2020 - 31 December 2022.
 They are not compulsory.